 In a post-TRID World, are lenders and title companies working better together?

-The roundtable kicked off with a virtual poll for the participants which asked “what portions of the loan process has your firm digitized?”
+The roundtable started with a virtual poll for the participants, which asked, “what portions of the loan process has your firm digitized?”
 Unsurprisingly, the application process was the most-selected choice.
 “Point of sale is pretty much a commodity [among lenders] at this point,” Cieloha said.

 Meanwhile, the pre-closing process was the least-selected choice.
 “When TRID happened, we thought there would be more automation during the pre-closing process with closing disclosure collaboration; however, that’s one of the biggest challenges left in the market,” Cieloha said.
 After TRID, many technology vendors created collaboration portals for title companies and lenders to automate closing disclosures and fees.
 “The challenge was that the settlement agents weren’t adopting that technology, and a lot of lenders ended up scrapping the technology and going back to email,” he said.